In-progress and Upcoming

 TouchNet E-Commerce Enhancements

-Beginning in the summer of 2013 and continuing through the fall, the TouchNet Payment Gateway, the engine that handles all e-commerce transactions at UM, will be relocated to TouchNet's PCI certified data center, and
+The TouchNet Payment Gateway, the engine that handles all e-commerce transactions at UM, is being relocated to TouchNet's PCI certified data center, and

-TouchNet's Marketplace software will be implemented.
+TouchNet's Marketplace software is being implemented.
 Marketplace will provide university merchants with a comprehensive e-commerce/storefront solution.
 Students wishing to pay their account balances online will enjoy a new, more streamlined application within myOleMiss for credit card and ACH payments.

 Attendance Scanners, Continued ...